core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Domain mapping {#domain}

-DNS domains are defined from the "d" attribute.The domain attribute is suffixed to the host name and should be consistent with the domain name attributed to the hosting network segment.<!-- Was "zone", but I'm sure this is orthogonal to DNS delegation.  -->
+DNS domains may be derived from the "d" attribute.
+The domain attribute may be suffixed with the zone name of the authoritative DNS server to generate the domain name.
+The "ep" attribute is prefixed to the domain name to generate the FQDN to be stored into DNS with an AAAA RR.

 ## TXT Record key=value strings {#TXT}